Theory of Intrinsic Phonon Thermal Hall Effect in $\alpha$-RuCl$_3$

-While the theory of spin-lattice coupling is well-developed \cite{van1940paramagnetic,orbach1961spin,ray1967dynamical,capellmann1991spin,ioselevich1995strongly}, recent advancements in first principles methods \cite{bonini2023frequency,ren2024adiabatic,dhakal2024mn} now make it possible to address these questions in material-specific studies.
-In this work, we use first principles calculations \cite{dhakal2024mn} to make a comprehensive analysis of spin-phonon couplings in \mbox{\rucl}, and use these couplings to address the phononic contribution to the THE due to the {\it intrinsic} phonon Hall viscosity \cite{barkeshli2012dissipationless,ye2020phonon,ye2021phonon}.
+While the theory of spin-lattice coupling is, in principle, well-developed \cite{ orbach1961spin, valenti1999novel}, recent advances in first-principles methods \cite{ ren2024adiabatic,dhakal2024mn} now make it possible to address these questions in material-specific studies.
+In this work, we provide a comprehensive analysis of spin-phonon couplings in \mbox{\rucl} via first-principles calculations \cite{dhakal2024mn} and use them to assess the phononic contribution to the THE arising from {\it intrinsic} phonon Hall viscosity \cite{barkeshli2012dissipationless,ye2020phonon,ye2021phonon}.
 We first review the origin of the phonon Hall viscosity, and identify the relevant spin-phonon couplings.
 We then present the computed couplings, focusing on the acoustic phonon modes relevant to low-temperature transport.
-Finally, we evaluate the longitudinal and transversal phonon thermal conductivity as a function of magnetic field.
-We ultimately find that the intrinsic phonon Hall effect can reproduce all aspects of the experimental low-temperature $\kappa_{xy}$.
+Finally, we evaluate the longitudinal and transverse phonon thermal conductivities as a function of magnetic field.
+We ultimately find that the intrinsic phonon Hall effect reproduces all aspects of the experimental low-temperature $\kappa_{xy}$.

-The phonon Hall viscosity refers to a term in the effective phonon Hamiltonian $\mathcal{H}_{\rm eff}$ obtained after integrating out electronic degrees of freedom, which acts as an emergent gauge field on the phonons due to electron-phonon coupling \cite{mead1992geometric,barkeshli2012dissipationless}.
+In the low-energy description of lattice phonons, the phonon Hall viscosity is the leading term capturing time-reversal symmetry breaking.
+In an effective phonon Hamiltonian $\mathcal{H}_{\rm eff}$ such a term arises upon integrating out the electronic degrees of freedom and acts as an emergent gauge field on the phonons due to electron-phonon coupling \cite{mead1992geometric,barkeshli2012dissipationless}.
 Including this effect, $\mathcal{H}_{\rm eff}$ takes the form: